2022 SLMACC funding round – application deadline extended

 - project and extension plans.

 5. Practicality: Risk management and success factors.
-Is the proposed outcome practical for farmer, policy, or decision support tool uptake?
-We'll look at the:
+Was the proposed outcome practical for farmer, policy, or decision support tool uptake?
+We looked at the:

 - track record in delivering contributions to climate change goals